-There are two major options to travel around Marrakesh in Morocco – either on foot or by taxi.
-Walking is almost the only way you can move around Medina, although walking bigger distances may also be a nice way of spending time in Marrakesh.
+There are two major options to travel around the city – either on foot or by taxi.
+Walking is almost the only way you can move around Medina, although walking bigger distances may also be a nice way of spending time there.
 If you have gone too far away, you can always catch a taxi to get back home – will not need to spend a fortune to for your trip back.

 For example, we visited Jardin Majorelle (the Jardin Majorelle is one of the most visited sites in Morocco, open every day at least from 9am till 5pm) walking both ways from and back to Medina – around 4 kilometres altogether.